MohammedS2lah/Implementation-of-Digital-System-Transmitter-RTL-to-GDS-flow/6 - Floorplanning Stage/README.md

 The floorplan serves several critical purposes:

-- 🧭 Define **core area and die size** based on utilization targets
+-  Define **core area and die size** based on utilization targets.
-- 📌 Strategically place **macros, memories, and hard IPs** to minimize timing and routing congestion
+-  Strategically place **macros, memories, and hard IPs** to minimize timing and routing congestion.
-- ⚡ Prepare the design for **power planning** by defining boundaries and power domains
+-  Prepare the design for **power planning** by defining boundaries and power domains.
-- 🚫 Insert **halos, keep-out margins, and blockages** to reserve space for routing and avoid overlaps
+-  Insert **halos, keep-out margins, and blockages** to reserve space for routing and avoid overlaps.
-- 🔀 Enable optimal **logic-to-physical correlation** to improve proximity for critical nets and timing paths
+-  Enable optimal **logic-to-physical correlation** to improve proximity for critical nets and timing paths.

 ---